Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Conclusion and Discussion

 One future direction is to predict the materials that may realize our predicted Euler obstructed Cooper pairing, which can set the stage for the experimental discovery of the Euler obstructed Cooper pairing and the associated Majorana MZMs.
 The first step is to look for the normal-state platforms---the monopole-charged spinless-Dirac/nodal-line semimetals.
 The monopole-charged nodal-line semimetal phase has been predicted to exist in 3D graphdiyne~\cite{Nomura2018GraphdiyneNLSM,Ahn2018MonopoleNLSM}, and was also discussed in 3D transition metal dichalcogenides~\cite{Wang2019TMDHigherOrder}.
 For the monopole-charged spinless-Dirac semimetals, one can search the topological materials database~\cite{Bernevig2019TopoMat,Fang2019TopoMat,Wan2019TopoMat} for candidates.
-One way is to look for the nonmagnetic materials that (i) have both inversion and $C_6$ symmetries and (ii) only involve the elements in the first three rows of the periodic table to ensure negligible SOC near the Fermi level.
-In this way, we find C$_{12}$Li with space group No.\,191 as a possible candidate material, which should host two inversion-related MSDPs along $\Gamma-A$ near the Fermi energy according to the symmetry data in the database of \refcite{Bradlyn2017TQC,Bernevig2019TopoMat,Vergniory2021TopoDatabase,BCServer,TopoMatDatabase}.
+One way is to look for the nonmagnetic materials that (i) have both inversion and $C_6$ symmetries and (ii) only involve the elements in the first three rows of the periodic table to ensure negligible SOC near the Fermi level. {According to the symmetry data in the database of \refcite{Bradlyn2017TQC,Bernevig2019TopoMat,Vergniory2021TopoDatabase,BCServer,TopoMatDatabase}, we believe that C$_{12}$Li with space group No.\,191 hosts two inversion-related MSDPs along $\Gamma-A$ near the Fermi energy.
+Explicit confirmation of our statement requires more detailed first-principle calculations and the experiments. }

 Given a suitable normal-state material, the next step is to predict the possible Cooper pairing order parameters that have a dominant Euler obstructed pairing channel.
 To do so, it is useful to relate the pairing symmetry to the dominant Euler obstructed pairing channel.
 For example, let us consider a weak zero-total-momentum spin-singlet pairing in the monopole-charged spinless-Dirac semimetals, such as C$_{12}$Li.
 In this case, if the pairing is parity-even and $C_6$-odd, it must have a dominant Euler obstructed pairing channel on small sphere-like FSs that enclose normal-state MSDPs, and must lead to zero-energy BdG MSDPs.
 (See \appref{app:PandT} for details.)
 It is also worth utilizing the symmetry indicator~\cite{Po2017SymIndi,Bradlyn2017TQC,Kruthoff2017TCI}, which recently has been generalized to SCs~\cite{Ono2018SITSC,Shiozaki2019SITSC,Ono2019SITSC,Ono2020SITSC,Skurativska2020SITSC,Geier2020SITSC,Ahn2020HOTSCPT,Huang2021SITSC,Ono2021SITSC1651,Ono2021SITSCNodal,Tang2021SITSC}.
 Specifically, although the inversion indicator typically cannot capture the zero-energy BdG MNLs arising from an Euler obstructed pairing channel as discussed in the last section, it is useful to explore whether other symmetry indicators work in the presence of extra symmetries in addition to the TR and inversion symmetries.